tsukaeru/rushfiles-api-client/README.md

 // ...

-// read authorization code from url parameter after user logs in to RushFiles and is redirected back to your wabsite
+// read authorization code from url parameter after user logs in to RushFiles and is redirected back to your website
 $code = // ...
 $authToken = $client->GetTokenThroughAuthorizationCode($code);
 ```